masaki-norton/leetcode_problems/README.md

 1. Create letter counter
 2. Sort counter dictionary based on values
 3. Return top K values as a list

+### 238 Product of Array Except Self
+Each digit will be a product of both total products of its left and rigth side.\
+Create two lists, each denoting all products on left side of index, and same for \
+the right side.
+Multiply each list together to get the output.

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\